The Role of Habits in Self-Management

 The Response

 The response is the action we take in response to the craving.
-It’s the behaviour we perform to satisfy the craving.
+It’s the behavior we perform to satisfy the craving.
 Being aware of our responses can help us either stop new habits or start and maintain new ones.

 For instance, once you remember that you are supposed to do a task, get to it immediately.
 That way, your cues and cravings will be more powerful.
 In the example above, the response might be to go for a run or do a workout.